icatproject-contrib/dashboard/README.md

 # Dashboard
-To provide an overview of how TopCAT, IDS and ICAT are being used.
+To provide an overview of how the TopCAT, IDS and ICAT are being used.

 General installation instructions are at https://www.icatproject.org/installation/component